 Just like dot-com stocks greatly outperformed my old favorites Gold & Income Property (for a while before the bubble collapsed) I think there is a danger that some (or maybe all Crypto Currencies that we know today) just won’t make it for the long haul.

-A few months later, my $100 became worth $3,000.
+I got $100 worth of Bitcoin a while back.
+A few months later, it became worth $3,000.
 I am selling half and will “continue to stay in the game with the Casino’s Money.”

 I heard that someone who took 10,000 Bitcoin for a Pizza at the beginning of the game would have over 5,000 Bitcoin.
 Do the math!
 If Bitcoin is worth $6000 one pizza could set you up for life.
 Crazy huh?
 If I can still multiply, that’s $30 MILLION!
 For a lousy Pizza Margarita!
 Without Pepperoni.